A STEAM education at Prince’s Gardens

 For those working within STEM industries, the importance of the arts, creativity and innovation is obvious.
 Companies like Apple and Google actively promote strategies that allow their workers to collaborate and develop ideas and innovations that otherwise may be left undiscovered.

 We are also seeing an increase in professional artists who are incorporating technological tools and scientific processes in their work.
 Heston Blumenthal is one notable example of someone who has utilised scientific knowledge and processes to work within a creative industry.

-Pupils will use this knowledge to design Rube-Goldberg machines that demonstrate different physical principles, whilst also being whimsical and fun to watch.
+For example, pupils will design Rube-Goldberg machines that demonstrate different physical principles, whilst also being whimsical and fun to watch.
 They will develop their literacy and oracy skills to present their scientific findings in a way that both educates and engages their audiences.

 Our pupils will also have freedom during their projects to express their own individual ideas and talents, to ask and answer the questions they have about the world around them, and to discover answers to questions that hadn’t realised they needed to ask.
-Through our STEAM curriculum, our pupils will learn that creativity and the arts are central to those subjects that are part of STEM and that in the future they will all have an important role to play in this field.
+We also designed our STEAM curriculum so that pupils learn that creativity and the arts are central to STEM subjects and that, in the future, they will have an important role to play in this field.

 Doug Napolitano-Cremin will be Head of Science at Prince’s Gardens Preparatory School when it opens in September 2020.
 He has built a science curriculum at Prince’s Gardens that will develop in pupils a curiosity and enjoyment for science and will develop a strong foundation of knowledge about scientific ideas and concepts.
 Pupils will also develop the practical, mathematical and literacy skills that scientists must utilise to advance scientific knowledge and understanding.